wincent/masochist/content/blog/demons.md

 ## Being adaptive

-We operate on a continuum or risk and reward.
+We operate on a continuum of risk and reward.
 There is obviously a difference in risk profile between making a change on a news feed seen by a billion people and committing to an experimental prototype that is not running in any released product.
 The point is, you shouldn't just be aware of this continuum: you should actively seek to exploit it.
 There are many mechanisms which can enable you to reduce costs, and you should milk them for all that they're worth:

 - Can you commit your totally not-production-ready work-in-progress on a branch?
 - Can you ship something behind a feature flag (ie. mitigate risk by having a way of turning it off)?